-Whilst choosing a lighter colour is an obvious choice, selecting the right paint type is often something only professional commercial decorators, will consider.
+This is an important one in our commercial painting tips.
+Whilst choosing a lighter colour is an obvious choice, selecting the right paint type is often something only painting professionals and commercial painting contractors will consider.
 Colour isn’t the only variant in paint; there’s also the base to consider (oil or water), and more importantly, the sheen.
-How much sheen is in a paint will affect how glossy the finished surfaces appear.
+How much sheen is in the paint will affect how glossy the finished surfaces appear.

-Low sheen paint is great for covering imperfect walls (as it tends to hide those lumps and bumps), or for deep coloured walls of which the effect is rich, textured tones.
-However, low sheen isn’t great for durability or light reflection.
+Low sheen paint is great for covering imperfect walls (as it tends to hide those lumps and bumps) or for deep coloured walls of which the effect is rich, textured tones.
+However, a low sheen isn’t great for durability or light reflection.

-As commercial decorators, we suggest using white and bright desks, cubicle panels and office furniture which also help achieve a feeling of brightness in your space.
+As commercial decorators, we suggest using white and bright desks, cubicle panels, and office furniture, which also help achieve a feeling of brightness in your space.
 Just make sure to break up the “whiteness” with some pops of colour here and there.
-Think coloured desk accessories, accent chairs in the waiting room or floor coverings.
-Download our FREE Colour Trends eBook to help you choose the right colours to create a truly inspired commercial space.
+Think coloured desk accessories, accent chairs in the waiting room, or floor coverings.

 If you’re struggling to catch the light in your commercial space, contact Summit Coatings for a free quote – we also offer colour consultancy to help make your colour choice that little bit easier!